allenjunghuang/particle-swarm-sdl/README.md

 PSO is a kind of evolutionary algorithm inspired by social behavior of bird flocking or fish schooling.

+The basic operation of PSO is given by

 1. Initialize the swarm from the solution space
 2. Evaluate fitness of individual particles
 3. Update _gbest_, _pbest_ and velocity

-repeat step 2 to 4 until convergence or stopping condition is satisfied.
+and repeat step 2 and 3 until convergence or stopping condition is satisfied.

 Reference